wjsutton/games_night_viz/1_player_select.md

 - [Datadam Colors](https://public.tableau.com/app/profile/ken.flerlage/viz/DatafamColors/StartPage)
 - [Pokemon Colour Palettes](https://public.tableau.com/app/profile/wjsutton/viz/PokemonColourPalettes/PokePalettes)

-For more on inspiration on colour tool, read this great article by Lisa Charlotte Muth, [Your Friendly Guide to Colors in Data Visualisation](https://blog.datawrapper.de/colorguide/)
+For more on inspiration on colour tools, read this great article by Lisa Charlotte Muth, [Your Friendly Guide to Colors in Data Visualisation](https://blog.datawrapper.de/colorguide/)

-Consider accessibility when experimenting with colour, you can create more accessible visualisations by:
+Consider accessibility when experimenting with colour, you can create more accessible visualisations:
 - using websafe contrasting colours: [WhoCanUse.com](https://whocanuse.com/)
-- checking how a colour blind person would see you viz: [Color Blindness Simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/).
+- check how a colour blind person would see you viz: [Color Blindness Simulator](https://www.color-blindness.com/coblis-color-blindness-simulator/).

 ---

-## Data prepartion challenge: The best Mario Kart
+## Data preparation challenge: The best Mario Kart

 The holiday season is coming up, which means friends and relatives will be coming over and a chance you'll find yourself in a Mario Kart 8 tournament.
-To give myself the best possiblity of winning what's the best kart I could pick for my favourite character?
-Also what's the best kart whether everything has been unlocked or not?
+To give me the best possibility of winning what's the best kart I could pick for my favourite character?
+Also, what's the best kart whether everything has been unlocked or not?

 For Mario Kart 8, at the start of the game you select:
 - A driver